munstermonster/cuSten/README.md

 # Compiling
 Use make in cuSten/ directory followed by examples/ directory.
 In order to use the library in your own code simply include the cuSten.h header and link to the static library stored in cuSten/lib.
 The compiled examples are found in /examples/bin after compiling.

+In addition to this a sample Cahn-Hilliard solver can be compiled by running the makefile in cuPentCahnADI.
+This requires the HDF5 library to be installed.
+Several python scripts are also included to analyise the output.

 # Where is cuSten used
 cuSten is currently used in the following academic papers: